tbarnes94/drum-seq-app-for-show/README.md

 ![](https://i.imgur.com/bDt2rtG.png)

-This was my response to the assignment given via email:
+This React SPA is my response to the assignment given via email:

 ### Assignment: